pluralize-abenson/LRPK/README.md

 Jonathon Carstens
 Alexander Benson

-*Edit Read me to reflect any edits you make.
+*Edit ReadMe to reflect any edits you make.
 Please be mindful that others need to parse your code*